Teoscar Hernández Player Props: Mariners vs. Pirates

 Teoscar Hernández At The Plate

-- Hernandez has five doubles, a triple, nine home runs and seven walks while batting .232.
+- Hernandez is hitting .233 with six doubles, a triple, nine home runs and seven walks.

-- In 15.7% of his games this year, he has gone deep, and 4.3% of his trips to the plate.
+- In 15.4% of his games this year, he has hit a home run, and 4.2% of his trips to the dish.

+- Hernandez has driven home a run in 18 games this year (34.6%), including more than one RBI in 11.5% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.